jonatas/sql-data-science-training/training.md

 ## Explore

-Exploring the Time Series Data and starting answering a few questions.
+Let's start exploring the Time Series Data and answer a few questions.

 ## Questions